-The lien notice itself will list your name and address, type of tax owed, the amount owed, and tax years for which taxes are owed.
+The lien notice itself will list your name and address, the type of tax owed, the amount owed, and the tax years for which taxes are owed.

 This publicly filed notice will be reported to the major credit bureaus and it will factor into your credit score.
 This can cause you to be denied credit and cause existing lines of credit to be closed by your lenders.
 Because some employers check your credit history before hiring you, it can also result in you not being hired by employers.

 The IRS’s federal tax lien notice can also prevent you from selling or otherwise borrowing against your property.
 For example, with real estate, the title company will normally remit any proceeds directly to the IRS to satisfy your unpaid tax debt.

 Click here to read the second installment of this series to find out what property is subject to the lien.